mommothazaz123/ai_2dim/README.md

 ### Requirements
 - Python 3.4+
 - A gamepad (Xbox controller works best)

+### Compatability
+Windows and Linux support.

 ## What the program's doing